NavyaNuthalapati/java-DSA-journey/Day4/TimeComplexitySpaceComplexityNotes.md

    - O(nlogn): Seen in efficient sorts like mergesort.
    - O(n^2): Quadratic time, like nested loops in bubble sort.
    - O(2^n): Exponential, impractical for large inputs.

+# SPACE COMPLEXITY
+The Amount of space occupied by the program in memory describes the Space Complexity.
+NOTE:-
+The space is occupied in 2 forms!!
+  1.Heap -The objects that we create will be stored in Heap 2.Stack -The function calls will be stored in Stack Therefore; "input space+ auxiliary space" IS SPACE COMPLEXITY O(1)-Best case
+O(n^2)-Worst case